Number of Credits: 2 credits

 Level: 4

-Course Description: Is an understanding of entrepreneurship from business and personal perspectives. the challenges of opening and maintaining financial and personal success.
-It also relates the process to create and test ideas, and includes defining the market and methods to sell the product.
-The course defines financial information and reporting that are unique to food businesses.
-It also covers analytical tools used to buy and sell a food business as well as to operate successfully.
+Course Description: An understanding of entrepreneurship from business and personal perspectives.
+The challenges of opening and maintaining financial and personal success.
+It also relates to the process of creating and testing ideas and includes defining the market and the methods for selling the product.
+The course defines the financial information and reporting unique to food businesses.
+It also covers analytical tools used to buy and sell a food business, as well as to operate successfully.

 Number of Credits: 3 credits